Entertainment News Roundup: Punk hits red carpet at premiere of Danny Boyle's Sex Pistols mini-series; Netflix releases new game titles and more | Entertainment

 Netflix Inc announced the launch of three mobile games on Tuesday, with a fourth title coming at the end of the month, as the streaming service best known for its movies and TV shows deepens its investment in interactive entertainment.
 Canadian developer East Side Games re-released its Facebook game Dragon Up as a Netflix mobile title, as did Spanish developer 11 Bit Studios with its role-playing adventure game, Moonlighter.
 German developer HandyGames re-mastered its strategy game, Townsmen – A Kingdom Rebuilt, for Netflix mobile.

-In southern India, devoted fans worship film and TV stars like gods, erecting huge statues of actors who are bathed in milk as part of prayer rituals for a movie's success.
+In southern India, devoted fans worship film and TV stars like gods, erecting huge statues of actors which are bathed in milk as part of prayer rituals for a movie's success.

 Alicia Vikander tackles fame and fears in 'Irma Vep' TV series remake

 Oscar-winner Alicia Vikander said her latest leading role allowed her to draw from her own experiences as an actor.
-The Swedish actress plays the title role in "Irma Vep" an HBO miniseries remake of Olivier Assayas's 1996 cult film of the same name.
+The Swedish actress plays the title role in "Irma Vep" a HBO mini-series remake of Olivier Assayas's 1996 cult film of the same name.

 'Dream come true' for Pakistan's first Cannes screening